andrewgurn/propaganda/README.md

 # configuring a display device
 A Raspberry Pi works great for this.
 I have included a script in /scripts that will launch propaganda for you in chromium.
 I would recommend setting up your Pi to run this script automatically at login.
 To do this on an LXDE-based pi, copy the propagandaStartup.sh script to your home directory (or wherever you want it) and then:

-        sudo nano /etc/xdg/lxsession/LXDE/autostart
+        sudo nano /etc/xdg/lxsession/LXDE-pi/autostart

-And then add:
+And then add this above the @xscreensaver line:

         @sh /home/pi/propagandaStartup.sh